 Working with a Goose Creek assault lawyer could be your most effective means of clearing your name and avoiding the harsh consequences of a conviction.

 Every case is different, but regardless of the circumstances, you have a right to legal counsel.
-Together, you and a knowledgeable attorney could work toward an acceptable resolution of the charges you face.
+Contact a knowledgeable attorney to work toward a positive resolution of the charges you face.
 With a strong legal advocate to back you up, you could have a stronger chance of avoiding, or at least minimizing, the risk of suffering negative ramifications from an assault and battery conviction.